(Last Updated on : 21-05-2019)

 The Kalbeliya is a snake-charmer

 community from Rajasthan.
 The Kalbeliyas rely heavily on this dance performance for their living.
 In the earlier days, the community was known for its constant movement from one place to another.
 They were mainly involved in the occupation

 of catching snakes

 and trading snake venom.
 Owing to this reason, the dance steps and costume resemble the movements of a snake.
 The Kalbeliyas are also known by the names of Sapera, Jogira or Jogi.
 They are spread in Pali district

 Performance of Kalbeliya Dance

 standing in the centre of the stage.
 After this pair, another pair of women come and dances in the same way.
 As the women dancers move in a circle, while dancing, their body sway acrobatically, leaving an impression that they are made up of some flexible material like rubber.
+Their dance movement resembles that of the snakes.
 The beat of the dance increases in tempo and also there is an increase in their pace of the dance.
-This dance performance leaves viewer as exhausted as the dancer.
-The overall performance consists of many fearful actions performed by dancers.
-The performance relies heavily to the music of 'been' and 'duff'.
-The actual fun of their performance can be enjoyed at the gatherings somewhere around the festival of Holi
+Their perfect movements to the enchanting tune of musical instruments

 Costume of Kalbeliya Dance